external facebook instagramlinkedin pinterest playsearch twitteryoutube

 • Do not leave tree tubes on your tree year-round.
 These wraps restrict airflow and can harbor humidity and harmful diseases.

-A small tree trunk with a blue plastic tube around its trunk
+A small tree trunk with a blue plastic tube wrapped around its base.

 Plastic tree tubes offer great protection to trees with between 5 and 10 years of growth